go-aah/docs/logging.md

 <span class="badge lb-sm">Since v0.9</span> context, fields and child logger supported.

   * **Context:** In aah, you can create logger with context, which is `log.Fields` values.
 Those values gets logged with every log entry.
 For example: aah application creates the default logger with application name and application instance name.
-      - Use `ctx.Log().*` for logging in the controller and further to get context based logging which includes log entry with Request ID and Principal ID.
+      - Use `ctx.Log().*` for logging in the controller and further to get context based logging which includes log entry with Request ID and Primary Principal value.
   * **Fields:** `WithFields` and `WithField` is used to log fields and values with current log entry.
   * **Child Logger:** You can create child logger from aah logger instance.
 Upon creation it inherits parent logger context values once.
       - After creation, any changes to context value on parent or child does not affect each other.